Particle Dual Averaging: Optimization of Mean Field Neural Networks with Global Convergence Rate Analysis: Discretization Error of Finite Particles

 \end{proposition}

-\paragraph{Remark.} Proposition~\ref{prop:finite-particle} together with Corollary~\ref{cor:total-complexity} imply that under appropriate regularization, an $\epsilon$-accurate solution of the regularized objective~\eqref{eq:regularization} can be achieved in expectation by running PDA with warm-start (Algorithm~\ref{alg:pda}) in $\mathrm{poly}(n,\epsilon^{-1})$ steps using $\mathrm{poly}(n,\epsilon^{-1})$ particles, where we omit dependence on $\lambda$ and logarithmic factors.
+\paragraph{Remark.} Proposition~\ref{prop:finite-particle} together with Corollary~\ref{cor:total-complexity} imply that under appropriate regularization, a prediction on any point with an $\epsilon$-gap from an $\epsilon$-accurate solution of the regularized objective~\eqref{eq:regularization} can be achieved with high probability by running PDA with warm-start (Algorithm~\ref{alg:pda}) in $\mathrm{poly}(\epsilon^{-1})$ steps using $\mathrm{poly}(\epsilon^{-1})$ particles, where we omit dependence on hyperparameters and logarithmic factors.
 Note that specific choices of hyper-parameters in Proposition~\ref{prop:finite-particle} are consistent with those in Corollary~\ref{cor:total-complexity}.
 We also remark that under weak regularization (vanishing $\lambda_1$), our current derivation suggests that the required particle size could be exponential in the time horizon, due to the particle correlation in the warm-start scheme.
+Finally, we remark that for the empirical risk minimization, the term $\log(2(T+1)^2/\delta)$ could be changed to $\log(2n(T+1)/\delta)$ in the obvious way.

-\begin{proof}[Proof of Proposition \ref{prop:finite-particle}] We analyse an error of finite particle approximation for a fixed history of data indices $\{i_t\}_{t=1}^T$.
+\begin{proof}[Proof of Proposition \ref{prop:finite-particle}] We analyze an error of finite particle approximation for a fixed history of data $\{x_t\}_{t=1}^T$.
 To Algorithm \ref{alg:da} with the corresponding particle dynamics (Algorithm \ref{alg:pda}), we construct an {\it semi particle dual averaging} update, which is an intermediate of these two algorithms.
 In particular, the semi particle dual averaging method is defined by replacing $h_{\tilde{\Theta}^{(t)}}$ in Algorithm \ref{alg:pda} with $h_{q^{(t)}}$ for $q^{(t)}$ in Algorithm \ref{alg:da}.
 Let $\tilde{\Theta}^{\prime(t)} = \{\tilde{\theta}_r^{\prime(t)}\}_{r=1}^M$ be parameters obtained in outer loop of the semi particle dual averaging.
 We first estimate the gap between Algorithm \ref{alg:da} and the semi particle dual averaging.